 The set of tariffs considered is a subset of tariffs that are applicable to the given PowerType.
 Because tariff evaluation has some cost, and because we wish to discourage the practice of "flooding" by brokers who want their tariffs to have a better chance of being chosen, customers evaluate only the most recently published N tariffs from each broker, where N contains at most 5 of each applicable type.
 So for an electric vehicle, there could be EV tariffs, interruptible-consumption tariffs, general storage tariffs, and simple consumption tariffs that all apply.
-If a broker has published 5 of each type, then for that broker, N=20.
+If a broker has published 5 of each type, then for that broker, N = 20.

 An overall tariff choice does not necessarily follow a deterministic choice of the highest utility value, because customers are not entirely rational.
 This is especially important for population models that represent larger groups of customers.
-A smoother decision rule, based on the multinomial logit choice selection model, which allocates the selection choice proportionally over multiple similar tariffs, is therefore employed to allocate customers to tariffs.
-The logit choice model assigns probabilities to each tariff, t_i , from the set of evaluated tariffs, \mathbb{T} , as follows:
+A smoother decision rule is therefore employed to allocate customers to tariffs, based on the multinomial logit choice selection model, which allocates the choice proportionally over multiple similar tariffs.
+The logit choice model assigns probabilities to each tariff, $t_i$ , from the set of evaluated tariffs, T, as follows:

-$$\mathbb{P}i = \frac{e^{\lambda u_i}}{\sum{t \in \mathbb{T}} e^{\lambda u_t}} \tag{13}$$
+$$\mathbb{P}i = \frac{e^{\lambda u_i}}{\sum{t \in \mathbb{T}} e^{\lambda u_t}} \tag{14}$$

-The parameter λ is a measure for how rationally a customer chooses tariffs: $\lambda=0$ represents random, irrational choice, while $\lambda=\infty$ represents perfectly rational customers always choosing the tariff with the highest utility4.
+The parameter $\lambda$ is a measure for how rationally a customer chooses tariffs: $\lambda = 0$ represents random, irrational choice, while $\lambda = \infty$ represents perfectly rational customers always choosing the tariff with the highest utility.
 Depending on the customer model type this choice probability can be used in two ways - either to represent somewhat randomized, not perfectly rational tariff choice in case of single customer models or to assign population shares to different tariffs in case of a population customer model.